MartinMalinda/vue-concurrency/docs/introduction/index.md

 ## More safety and less boilerplate with Tasks

 `vue-concurrency` introduce the concept of `Task` which encapsulates an asynchronous operation.
-You might think of a `Task` as a `Promise` and there's a big overlap, but `Task` provides much more features, while still staying relatively lightweight and simple.
+You might think of a `Task` as a `Promise` and there indeed is an overlap, but `Task` provides much more features, while still staying relatively lightweight and simple.

 `Task` has two fundamental qualities: